 A fan brush is an easy way to concentrate your mascara on the root of your lashes (which makes eyes look larger), without clumps on the tips of lashes (which makes eyes look smaller).
 Simply run a fan brush over a mascara wand and gently paint your bottom lashes.

-Click here for tips to use a mascara fan brush and our favorite versions.
+Learn how to use a mascara fan brush, plus find out our favorite versions.